Why service business valuations stay low

-Many service businesses are profitable, but still depend too heavily on the owner, senior technicians, disconnected software, manual dispatching, inconsistent quoting, and weak documentation.
-That usually keeps the business valued closer to 3x EBITDA.
+Many profitable service businesses still rely too heavily on the owner, key technicians, manual dispatching, inconsistent quoting, disconnected software, and weak documentation.
+That often limits transferability and can keep valuations closer to 3x EBITDA instead of stronger strategic multiples.

 Industries